RetroPie/RetroPie-Docs/docs/RetroPie-Arch-Linux-Flavor.md

 This tutorial was written by r4 (http://www.raspberrypi.org/phpBB3/viewtopic.php?f=78&t=46013).

+And is now adapted to work with AUR4 and [apacman](https://aur.archlinux.org/packages/apacman/) script.

 ## Description

 A guide to build the retropie setup on Arch Linux.
 This guide is not all encompassing.
 It is merely a basic setup to build a similar environment offered on the official Retropie install script.